Skip to main content

 • Shuck corn and rinse before cooking.

-• Rinse and cut parsley or green onions with clean, blunt kitchen scissors.
+• Rinse and cut parsley or green onions with clean, blunt kitchen shears.

 Appropriate Tasks: